-Stress affects all of us at some point in our lives — for some of us, we face ongoing stress for years!
+Stress affects all of us in our lives — for some of us, we face ongoing stress for years!
 Stress is a major contributor to chronic disease and inflammation.
-Reducing stress not only improves our mental health, but also improves our physical health.
-One of the most effective ways to cope with stress is to use amino acid supplements for relaxation, anxiety management, and stress relief.
+Reducing stress not only improves our mental health but also improves our physical health.
+One of the most effective ways to cope with stress is to use amino acids for stress, relaxation, and anxiety management.

 L-Theanine is an amino acid that naturally occurs in green tea.
 While green tea has some caffeine in it, the L-theanine helps balance it out, making green tea an ideal drink for calm, focused energy.
 Unfortunately, the dose of theanine in one cup of tea is hard to predict.
-It can range from 5-46 mg of L-theanine per cup.
-Additionally, some people do not want the caffeine in a cup of tea.
+It can range from 5 to 46 mg of L-theanine per cup.
+Some people do not want the caffeine in a cup of tea.

 Luckily, L-theanine is also available as a supplement that can be taken when someone wants to relax without the stimulation of caffeine.
 Studies have shown that L-theanine can reduce both physical markers and subjective perceptions of stress.
 It may also help cognition, as it can improve focus on a task and reduce focus on distractions.
-Studies are typically done on 200 mg doses of L-theanine, which can be taken at once or as divided doses.
+They typically do studies on 200 mg doses of L-theanine, which can be taken at once or as divided doses.

 DL-Phenylalanine, often called DLPA, is sometimes used for pain.
-Since chronic pain and stress are closely linked for many people, breaking either part of the cycle could result in a major improvement in quality of life.
+Since they closely linked chronic pain and stress for many people, breaking either part of the cycle could cause a major improvement in quality of life.
 There are anecdotal stories of people happily using DLPA for pain reduction, but there is not significant scientific evidence to support this use.
-However, a product called Curamin combines clinically backed BCM-95 and DLPA to support healthy inflammatory responses and pain relief.